 The official music video of ‘Chemtrails Over The Country Club’ by Lana Del Rey

 ‘Wild At Heart’ opens with guitar strings strumming, strumming, strumming, as dull scratches of the strings coax the painful voice of Del Rey to life.
-Lulling and rolling over the highs and through the low notes passionately, pulling at your heartstrings.
-As the chorus kicks in the song can be interpreted as an ode to fame and its effect on a romance through it all.
+Lulling and rolling over the highs and through the low notes passionately, pulling at your heart.
+As the chorus kicks in the song can be interpreted as an ode to fame and it’s effect on a romance through it all.

 ‘Dark But Just A Game’ explains the impending doom that fame can have on who you are as a person and your morality.
 The name of the song came from a conversation Del Rey had with her producer, Jack Antanoff.
 Quoted in the interview with MOJO Magazine, the singer talked of some words he said at a party at Guy Oseary’s house.
 “I think it’s interesting that the best musicians end up in such terrible places.’
 I thought to myself, I’m going to try my best not to change because I love who I am.’
 I said, ‘Jack, it’s dark.’
 And he said, ‘Well, it’s dark – but just a game.”
 Fame brings a spotlight spotted with mental illness and addiction, something both major influences of Del Rey, Whitney Houston, and Amy Winehouse faced.
 The fame she’s always wanted to have might be the very thing that kills her.